agittins/bermuda/README.md

 ## What it does:

+Bermuda aims to let you track any bluetooth device, and have Homeassistant tell you where in your house that device is.
+The only extra hardware you need are esp32 devices running esphome that act as bluetooth proxies.
+Alternatively, Shelly Plus devices can also perform this function.

 - Area-based device location (ie, device-level room prescence) is working reasonably well.
 - Creates sensors for Area and Distance for devices you choose
 - Supports iBeacon devices, including those with randomised MAC addresses (like Android phones running HA Companion App)